vladknd/gh-smartContracts/docs/ADVANCED_INTEREST_FLOW.md

 Even after 100 days of continuous daily deposits:
 - The effective staking age is ~49.25 days (almost exactly half!)
 - Each new deposit only reduces the age by ~0.5 days
-- The user's tier: SILVER (30-90 days) ← Not Bronze!

 This shows why the weighted average age is important:
 Without it, adding ANY new tokens would either: